unepwcmc/protectedplanet-api/web/views/documentation/protected_areas.md

   If set, returns all protected areas with the given IUCN category `id`, paginated.
   By default, this is unset: protected areas with all IUCN categories are returned.

+with_geometry (Boolean)
+  If set, returns the geojson representation of the geometry of the protected areas.
+  Defaults to false.

 page (Number)
   Controls the returned page.
 Defaults to 1.